efreethy/Expression/README.md

 ### Phase 2: Flux Architecture and Story CRUD (2.5 days)

+In phase two the primary focus will be to
 Phase 2 is focused on setting up Flux, the React Router, and the React view structure for the main application.
 After the basic Flux architecture has been set up, a Note store will be implemented and a set of actions corresponding to